Paul-Egeonu/Sales_Analysis_and_Forecast/README.md

 ### Project Overview

-This Data Analysis Project aims to provide insights into the sales performance of a Fintech in Lagos in the 2nd & 3rd quarters of the year 2021.
-By analysing various aspects of the sales data, we seek to identify trends, make data-driven recommendations and gain a deeper understanding of the company's performance.
+This Data Analysis Project covers the performance of an E-commerce business in Nigeria in the 2nd & 3rd quarters of the year 2021.
+By analysing various aspects of the sales data, we seek to identify trends, gain a deeper understanding of the company's performance, make data-driven recommendations towards increasing revenue & overall performance and make forecasts for the final quarter of the year.

 ### Data Source
 The Dataset used for this analysis is the "service provider New Version.xlsx" file